Stephanie Stebich

 Stephanie Antoinette Franziska Stebich (born January 26, 1966, in Mülheim) is a German-born American art historian and curator.

 Early life and education

-Born in Germany to Gehard and Ute, Stebich's family immigrated to Scarsdale, New York, when she was three years old.
+Born in West Germany to Gehard and Ute, Stebich's family immigrated to Scarsdale, New York, when she was three years old.
 She graduated from Phillips Exeter Academy in 1984.
 Stebich then continued on to receive degrees in art history: a Bachelor of Arts from Columbia University in 1988 and a Master of Arts from New York University Institute of Fine Arts.

 Career

-Stebich began her career in museum directorship in Assistant Director positions:
+Stebich began her career in museum directorship in assistant director positions: